What is it?

 Almonds, Artichokes, Avocados, Beef, Bok Choy, Brazil Nuts, Broccoli, Cabbage, Cauliflower, Celery, Cheese, Crab, Cucumber, Eggs, Fish, Hazelnuts, Lamb, Leafy vegetables,Lettuce, Lobster, Macadamia Nuts, Pork, Shrimp, Tuna and Walnuts.

-Ways to lower Glycemic Index of foods
+Ways to lower glycemic effect of foods

-Eat vegetables raw or lightly cooked.
+-Eat vegetables raw or lightly cooked.

-Eat fruits that are just ripe but not overripe.
+-Eat fruits that are just ripe but not overripe.

-Serve pasta while it is still firm, al dente.
+-Serve pasta while it is still firm, al dente.

-Eat baked potato with skin, if possible.
+-Eat baked potato with skin, if possible.
+(Be sure to scrub the potatoes thoroughly!)